-Turkish occupation has helped the area entrer into the "Eastern middle ages".
+Turkish occupation has helped the area enter into the "Eastern middle ages".
 It did not help wine, in the sense that it did not encourage wine production.
 European Traveller's accounts from the 18-19th century tell the horrors of Greek wines.
 Up until 1970, Greek wines were mostly undrinkable (with rare exceptions), except by the locals.
 There were very few small areas in Greece, which have produced wine that was honorable.
 Such places include (but are probably not the only ones) Naoussa, Santorini, Samos, and Archanes/Peza in Crete.

 Slowly, in the 1970s, the work of some visionaries, who have seen up-close the huge gap and progress of Western European wine production, started the renouveau of Greek wines.
-This is a very slow process that is still in evolution.
+This is a slow process that is still in evolution.

 There is a huge difference in the wines one finds in the marketplace today.
 To start with, many if not most are drinkable.
 And some can also provide pleasure in drinking.
 This should be compared to the wines I drunk in the seventies and eighties that at their (rare) best were neutral.

 There is also a (small) difference in the attitude of Greeks towards wine quality.
-Although still the vast majority do not care (and cannot distinguish) whether they drink wine or vinegar, there is a small minority that strives to get to know, and drink better wines.
-This minority is composed of the nouveau-riche society of Greeks that, along with other things, they also ask for good wine, although they are not yet seasoned connoisseurs.
+Although the vast majority still do not care (and cannot distinguish) whether they drink wine or vinegar, there is a small minority that strives to get to know, and drink better wines.
+This minority is composed mostly of the nouveau-riche society of Greeks that, along with other things, they also ask for good wine, although they are not yet seasoned connoisseurs.
 It also includes the intelligentsia, which has always asked for good quality.

 Below is my personal view on some Greek wines I consider interesting.
 My views are based on tasting, on many occasions, wines at various times of their developments.
 I would like to thank in this, a group of colleagues and friends with whom we have had numerous tastings.

 1) Unless otherwise stated, tasted wines were bought in (provably) good condition and cellared in optimal conditions (11 C, constant temperature and 75%-85% humidity).
 I should also stress here that most wines one can buy in Greece, especially whites that are more fragile, are damaged by high temperatures.
 I found no place in Greece, including wine cellars in posh areas in Athens, that keep their wines under acceptable conditions.
 The result is that you can get a white that has not been cooked, only if it has been transported during mid November-mid March, did not stay in the van during a sunny day and was bought in that period.
-Chances that all of the above are true are small.
+Chances that all of the above are true are very small.

 2) In general do not trust the views of wine merchants, especially if they seem authoritative.
 I have spoken to many of them in Crete and Athens.
 I have found none that was really knowledgeable.
 A friend I trust tells me that he knows one.
 Even the most posh merchants are not experts in wine.
 There are two types: those that know nothing and those that claim they know.
 The first category is innocuous since they will not give you advice.
 The second is dangerous, since you will be offered authoritative advise, which almost always is invariably wrong or misleading or both.

 The same applies to resident "wine critics" that write in the press.
 Although they make an effort, they do not have the long tasting experience at international level to be trustworthy.
 This is the reason that "oak juice" according to several of them is an excellent wine.
-I still remember the statement, three years ago, of a wine-critic of a major Greek newspaper, after we had a long conversation and after he realized that I know something about wine: "I am proud since I can tell when a wine is corked".
+I still remember the statement, several years ago, of a wine-critic of a major Greek newspaper, after we had a long conversation and after he realized that I know something about wine: "I am proud since I can tell when a wine is corked".
 I am definitely sure there are exceptions to this rule.
 I was not lucky enough to meet them.